 She began teaching law in 1997 as a graduate student at the University of Cambridge.
 Her first course was contract law, but she has since taught primarily public law subjects, including constitutional law, comparative civil liberties, international law, international criminal law, international dispute settlement, and international human rights law.

 She regularly supervises J.D. students in directed research projects, including projects developed in collaboration with the non-profit sector.
-She also enjoys supervising lawyers in practice pursuing graduate studies, and has served as an external thesis supervisor for the University of Oxford's master’s program in international human rights law.
+She also enjoys supervising lawyers in practice pursuing graduate studies, and has served as an external supervisor for the University of Oxford's master’s program in international human rights law.

-Before joining the University of Alberta in 2004, she held full-time academic appointments at the University of Nottingham and the University of Western Ontario.
+Before joining the University of Alberta in 2004, she held full-time academic appointments at the University of Nottingham and the University of Western Ontario (now Western University).
 She has also taught law as a visiting professor in Australia, China, Japan, Puerto Rico, and Suriname.
-In 2015, she taught a course on international dispute settlement for law students in Shanghai, having been selected by the Shanghai Municipal Education Commission as a visiting professor under the 'Recruitment Program of High-end Foreign Experts' run by the State Administration of Foreign Experts Affairs.
+In 2015, she was selected by the Shanghai Municipal Education Commission to teach international dispute settlement under the 'Recruitment Program of High-end Foreign Experts' run by the State Administration of Foreign Experts Affairs.